MoPatel30/Off-Brand-Instagram/README.md

-# Off-Brand Instagram
+# PhotoShare

-Off-brand version of instagram where users can login and post to a universal feed.
+Photo-sharing web-application where users can login, create profiles, and like & post to a live, universal feed.

-Considering adding a comment section and a profile section for each user, but we'll see how that goes.
+## About

+This is a full-stack social media-like project where I was able to practice more on backend, learned authentication, and got better at React & its intricacies.

+Initially, this web-app was supposed to have a traditional backend using Mongo, Node, and Express, but complications came up with storing/retreiving images.
+I soon realized migrating to Firebase and making use of Firestore & Storage was my best bet.
+As a side effect, all of the services I used to make this web-app functional now all reside in the same palce, Firebase.

 ## Languages, Tools, & Services

 Front-end: HTML, CSS, React, Bootstrap, MaterialUI

-Back-end: NodeJS, Express, MongoDB, Firebase

-More languages, tools, and services will be added as I incorporate them!
+Back-end: Firebase Hosting + Database + Firestore + Oauth